Nevi'im: Isaiah

-The 66 chapters of the Book of Isaiah (Yeshayahu [ישעיהו]) consist primarily of prophecies of the judgments awaiting nations that are persecuting Judah.
-These nations include Babylon, Assyria, Philistia, Moab, Syria, Israel (the northern kingdom), Ethiopia, Egypt, Arabia, and Phoenicia.
-The prophecies concerning them can be summarized as saying that God is the God of the whole earth, and that nations which think of themselves as secure in their own power might well be conquered by other nations, at God's command.
+The 66 chapters of the Book of Isaiah consist primarily of prophecies of the judgments awaiting nations that are persecuting Judah.
+These nations include Babylon, Neo-Assyrian Empire, Philistia, Moab, Syria, The Northern Kingdom of Israel, Ethiopia, Egypt, Arabia, and Phoenicia.
+The prophecies concerning them can be summarized as saying that God is the God of the whole earth and that nations which think of themselves as secure in their power might well be conquered by other nations, at God's command.

 Chapter 6 describes Isaiah's call to be a prophet of God.
 Chapters 36–39 provide historical material about King Hezekiah and his triumph of faith in God.
-Chapters 24–35, while too complex to characterize easily, are primarily concerned with prophecies of a Messiah, a person anointed or given power by God, and of the Messiah's kingdom, where justice and righteousness will reign.
-This section is seen by Jews as describing an actual king, a descendant of their great king, David, who will make Judah a great kingdom and Jerusalem a truly holy city.
+Chapters 24–35, while too complex to characterize in brief, are primarily concerned with prophecies of a Messiah, a person anointed or given power by God, and of the Messiah's kingdom, where justice and righteousness will reign.
+Jews see this section as describing an actual king, a descendant of their great king, David, who will make Judah a great kingdom and Jerusalem a genuinely holy city.

-The prophecy continues with what some scholars have called "The Book of Comfort" which begins in chapter 40 and completes the writing.
-In the first eight chapters of this book of comfort, Isaiah prophesies the deliverance of the Jews from the hands of the Babylonians and restoration of Israel as a unified nation in the land promised to them by God.
-Isaiah reaffirms that the Jews are indeed the chosen people of God in chapter 44 and that Hashem is the only God for the Jews (and only the God of the Jews) as he will show his power over the gods of Babylon in due time in chapter 46.
-In chapter 45:1 the Persian ruler Cyrus is named as the messiah who will overthrow the Babylonians and allow the return of Israel to their original land.
-The remaining chapters of the book contain prophecies of the future glory of Zion under the rule of a righteous servant (52 & 54).
-Chapter 53 contains a very poetic prophecy about this servant which is generally considered by Christians to refer to the crucifixion of Jesus, though Jews generally interpret it as a reference to God's people.
-Although there is still the mention of judgment of false worshippers and idolaters (65 & 66), the book ends with a message of hope of a righteous ruler who extends salvation to his righteous subjects living in the Lord's kingdom on earth.
+The prophecy continues with what some scholars have called "The Book of Comfort", which begins in chapter 40 and completes the writing.
+In the first eight chapters of this book of comfort, Isaiah prophesies the deliverance of the Jews from the hands of the Babylonians and the restoration of Israel as a unified nation in the land God promised them.
+Isaiah reaffirms that the Jews are indeed the chosen people of God in chapter 44 and that Yahweh is the only God for the Jews, as he will show his power over the gods of Babylon in due time in chapter 46.
+In chapter 45:1, the Persian ruler Cyrus the Great is named as the Messiah who will overthrow the Neo-Babylonian Empire and allow the return of Israel to their original land.
+The remaining chapters of the book contain prophecies of the future glory of Zion under the rule of a righteous servant (52 and 54).
+Chapter 53 includes a very poetic prophecy about this servant, which is generally considered by Christians to refer to the crucifixion of Jesus.
+However, Jews typically interpret it as a reference to God's people.
+Although there is still the mention of judgment of false worshippers and idolaters (65 and 66), the book ends with a message of hope of a righteous ruler who extends salvation to his righteous subjects living in the Lord's kingdom on earth.

 Jeremiah

-The Book of Jeremiah (Yirmiyahu [ירמיהו]) can be divided into twenty-three chapters, which are organized into five sub-sections or books:
+The Book of Jeremiah can be divided into twenty-three chapters, which are organized into five sub-sections or books: